shuozhixu/JAP_2025/README.md

 However, if you don't see the line `reached required accuracy` and you are sure the job was finished, that would indicate that the job failed.
 Consult with Subah or me.

-Once you are sure the job was successfully finished, open the file `OSZICAR` and go to the last line, where you will find the value of `F`, like this:
+Once the job was successfully finished, open the file `OSZICAR` and go to the last line, where we will find the value of `F`, like this:

 	F= -.XXXX